Rizzledizzle4/ticket-lifestyle/README.md

 </p>

 <h1>osTicket - Ticket Lifecycle: Intake Through Resolution</h1>
-This tutorial outlines an example of a ticket lifecycle from intake to resolution within the open-source help desk ticketing system osTicket.<br />
+This tutorial outlines one example of a ticket lifecycle from intake to resolution within the open-source help desk ticketing system osTicket.<br />